-- When assessing the size of accommodation required to adequately house an applicant and their household the following criteria will be used: - 1 Bedroom for applicant - 1 Bedroom for applicant and partner - 1 Bedroom for every two children of the same sex under the age of 16 - 1 Bedroom for every two children of different sexes under the age of 10 - 1 bedroom for every household member over the age of 16 - Only the permanent members of the applicant's household and those that will be using the accommodation as their principal home e.g. those in the armed forces, will be taken into consideration in determining the size of property the applicant will be placed on the waiting list for. - 27 Single persons may be considered for a 2-apartment or 3 apartment property, due to the lack of 2 apartment properties within our stock. - 28 Couples may be considered for a 3-apartment or 2 apartment property.
-However, evidence will be required for any child under the age of 16 for same sex and 10 for different sex that requires a separate bedroom due to a medical condition.
-The evidence could be a letter from GP, Health Visitor, Social Worker, or other health professional. - Where the applicant or a member of their household is pregnant, the baby will be taken as part of the household from 20 weeks from expected date of delivery (proof of expected delivery date will be required).
+- 25 When assessing the size of accommodation required to adequately house an applicant and their household the following criteria will be used: - 1 Bedroom for applicant - 1 Bedroom for applicant and partner - 1 Bedroom for every two children of the same sex under the age of 16 - 1 Bedroom for every two children of different sexes under the age of 10 - 1 bedroom for every household member over the age of 16 - 26 Only the permanent members of the applicant's household and those that will be using the accommodation as their principal home e.g. those in the armed forces, will be taken into consideration in determining the size of property the applicant will be placed on the waiting list for.

+27 Single persons will only qualify for a 2-apartment house, regardless of the size of accommodation they currently reside in.

+- 28 Couples will share a bedroom unless evidence is submitted showing that there is a medical condition that requires each to have a separate room.
+Similarly, evidence will be required for any child under the age of 16 for same sex and 10 for different sex that requires a separate bedroom due to a medical condition.
+The evidence could be a letter from GP, Health Visitor, Social Worker, or other health professional. - 29 Where the applicant or a member of their household is pregnant, the baby will be taken as part of the household from 20 weeks from expected date of delivery (proof of expected delivery date will be required).
 From this date, the baby will also be taken into consideration in assessing any overcrowding in the present accommodation.

 - 30 Applicants may be asked to provide evidence (e.g. from a legal source or family mediation service) of overnight access to children that do not currently or permanently live with them or can provide evidence of an application for overnight access.
 This will be viewed as requiring one more bedroom, regardless of the number of children involved.
-Access must be for a minimum of one night per week. - Where an applicant can provide official evidence that they have been accepted to provide fostering services, the household will be classed as requiring one more bedroom.
+Access must be for a minimum of one night per week. - 31 Where an applicant can provide official evidence that they have been accepted to provide fostering services, the household will be classed as requiring one more bedroom.